-Foam Only: If the thickness of the cover exceeds a whole inch increment by 1/4" or less, round the number down to the nearest whole inch.
-If your cover's thickness exceeds a whole inch increment by more than 1/4", round its measurement up to the nearest whole inch.
-As an example, 5-1/4" will round down to 5” and 5-3/4" will round up to 6".
+Using these measurements, add an additional 1" to the length, width, and thickness.
+Then, if your cover's thickness exceeds a whole inch by 1/2" or less, round it down to the nearest inch.
+If your cover's thickness exceeds a whole inch by more than 1/2", round it up to the nearest inch.
+A measured thickness of 4-1/2" would be increased to 5-1/2" and then rounded down to final value of 5", and a measured thickness of 4-3/4" would be increased to 5-3/4" and rounded up to a final value 6".

 After recording these measurements, contact Foam Factory with your figures, how many cushions you plan on making and whether you intend for them to be foam-only or fiberfill-wrapped.
 With that information, Foam Factory will determine the amount of material you need to create your cushions to give you enough elbow room to work with while minimizing waste.

 If you re-stuffed your couch cushions after the initial measurements, remove the inserts for new measurements; this time to calculate the fit of your cushions.
 Place the empty cover on an even, flat surface and measure every individual side along its seam, holding the cover taut without stretching.
 This includes every span along the edge of an L or T-cushion.
 To keep your measurements organized, it’s helpful to sketch the cushion on paper so you can match each measurement to its corresponding location.
 This can save time spent having to re-measure and reduces the chance of switching measurements accidentally.